Choco31415/JavaMediawikiBot/README.md

 ### Configuration

-A bot can be customized through several different variables.
+GenericBot can be customized through several different variables.
 These include:

 ```
 bot.APIdelay = 0.5;